 Answer: Yes, a member of my family was given glucose drips when the person was hospitalised due to sickness.
 The doctor suggested giving them glucose so that they could recover faster.

 Q5.
 Nitu’s teacher used to tell the girls to have glucose while playing hockey.
 Why do you think she did this?

 Answer: Nitu’s teacher used to tell the girls to have glucose while playing hockey because it would boost the energy levels in the body.

 Q6.
 Look at Nitu’s picture and describe what is happening.
 How is the glucose drip being given?

-Answer: In the picture we can see that Nitu’s given glucose drip.
+Answer: In the picture, we can see that Nitu is being given a glucose drip.
 The glucose is given in a bottle with a tube and needle attached to the bottle, which supplies glucose to the body.

 Q1.
 Why do you think Rashmi could eat only one roti in the whole day?

-Answer: Rashmi could eat only one roti in a whole day, since she was from a poor family she could not afford to buy so she had only one roti.
+Answer: Rashmi could eat only one roti in a whole day because she was from a poor family, and she could not afford to buy food.
+So, she had only one roti.